 From your cloud data storage or warehouse

-You can also access your subscriptions directly from BigQuery, AWS or Azure.
+You can also access your subscriptions directly from BigQuery, AWS, or Azure.
 Refer to this step-by-step guide to learn more.
-If you are a BigQuery user, you can also leverage our Spatial Extension for BigQuery to perform spatial analysis using your Data Observatory datasets without leaving your BigQuery console.
+If you are a BigQuery user, you can also leverage the Spatial Extension for BigQuery to perform spatial analysis using your Data Observatory datasets without leaving your BigQuery console.

 From your CARTO Dashboard

-Data Observatory datasets that are smaller than 2GB can visualized from Builder.
-You can easily do so by clicking on the Create map action in Your subscriptions page of the Dashboard.
+Data Observatory datasets that are smaller than 2GB can be visualized within Builder.
+You can easily do so by clicking on the Create map action in the Your subscriptions page of the Dashboard.